stellar/js-stellar-wallets/README.md

 ## Encrypting and storing secret keys

-Our KeyManager class allows you to encrypt keys client-side so you're never sending sensitive information (the user's key or password) over the wire in a raw state.
+Our KeyManager class allows you to securely encrypt keys client-side so you're never sending sensitive information (the user's key or password) over the wire in a raw state.

 ```js
 import { KeyManager, KeyManagerPlugins, Constants } from "@stellar/wallet-sdk";